consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 FromString(string) (SubnetID, error)
 // Returns the common parent of the current subnet and the one
 // given as an argument.
-CommonParent(subnet.ID) Subnet.ID
+CommonParent(SubnetID) SubnetID
-// Returns the next subnet down in the hierarchy in the path given in
+// Returns the next subnet down in the hierarchy in the path of the
-// the current SubnetID from the one given as an argument.
-It errors
+// receiving SubnetID, starting from the prefix given as an argument.
-// if there is not way to go down the path from the given argument.
+// It errors if there is no such path leading down.
 //
 // Example:
 // `/root/f0100/f0200`.Down(`/root`) = `/root/f0100`
-Down(subnetID) (SubnetID, error)
+Down(SubnetID) (SubnetID, error)
-// Returns the next subnet up in the hierarchy in the path given in
+// Returns the next subnet up in the hierarchy in the path of the
-// the current SubnetID from the one given as an argument.
-It errors
+// receiving SubnetID, starting from the prefix given as an argument.
-// if there is not way to go up the path from the given argument.
+// It errors if there is no such path leading up.
 //
 // Example:
 // `/root/f0100/f0200`.Up(`/root/f0100`) = `/root`
-Up(subnetID) (SubnetID, error)
+Up(SubnetID) (SubnetID, error)
 ```

 ## Hierarchical Address
 HC uses [Filecoin addresses](https://spec.filecoin.io/#section-appendix.address) for its operation.
 In order to deduplicate addresses from different subnets, HC introduces a new address protocol with ID `4` called _hierarchical address (HA)_.
 A hierarchical address is just a raw Filecoin address with additional information about the subnet ID the address refers to.

 There are 2 ways a Filecoin address can be represented.
 An address appearing on chain will always be formatted as raw bytes.
 An address may also be encoded to a string, this encoding includes a checksum and network prefix.
 An address encoded as a string will never appear on chain, this format is used for sharing among humans.
 A hierarchical address has the same structure of a plain Filecoin address.
 In this case, the payload of hierarchical addresses don't have a fixed size, and their size depend on the length of the `SubnetID` and the raw address used.
 Thus, the payload of a hierarchical address has the following structure:
-- __Subnet Size (1 byte)__: Represents the number of bytes of the `SubnetID` included the address as a `varInt`.
-It is used to delimit the bytes of the payload of the `SubnetID` with those of the raw address.
+- __Subnet Size (1 byte)__: Represents the number of bytes of the `SubnetID` as a `varInt`.
+It is used to delimit the bytes of the payload of the `SubnetID` from those of the raw address.
 Due to the maximum size of `SubnetID` the `varInt` will never use more than 1 byte.
 - __Address Size (1 byte)__: Represents the size of the raw address as a `varInt` (which is also expected to be at most 1-byte-long).
 HA supports all types of filecoin addresses as raw addresses (from IDs to BLS and SECPK addresses).
 The size of the address flags the total size of the hierarchical address payload.
 Consequently, the total size of a hierarchical address' payload can be easily computed as `2 + SIZE_SUBNETID + SIZE_ADDR`.
 - __SubnetID (up to 74 bytes)__: String representation of the subnet ID (e.g. `/root/f01010`).
 The maximum size is set to support at most 3 levels of subnets using subnet IDs with the maximum id possible (which may never be the case, so effectively this container is able to support significantly more subnet levels).
 The size of `/root` is 5 bytes, and each new level can have at most size `23` (`22` bytes for the number of characters of the `MAX_UINT64` ID address and 1 byte per separator).
 - __RawAddress (up to 66 bytes)__: Byte representation of the raw address.
 The maximum size is determined by the size of the SECPK address, the largest type of address in the Filecoin network.